Transitional Homes

 Prodigal House East

 Prodigal House East is a transitional home for men on Oak Street in an under-served area of downtown Louisville.
 This home has typically been a step-up for our men who have graduated through several stages of our initial program while living in Prodigal House West.
 At this point, our clients have proven to be accountable and responsible in their daily lives.
-They regularly attend our weekly in-house Drug and Alcohol Counseling at PHW, House Meetings, and MRT – Moral Reconation Therapy.
+They regularly attend our weekly in-house Drug and Alcohol Counseling at PCS, and House Meetings.
 They are living a clean & sober lifestyle, paying their bills, saving money for their future, and becoming the men they have always wanted to be.
 One day at a time.

 McCauley House

 The McCauley House is our transitional home for women located in Crestwood, Kentucky.
 At any one time, we are able to house up to six women here in the heart of Crestwood.
 Opening in September 2005, the McCauley House is a beautiful historical home that has been lovingly redecorated by generous and talented volunteers in 2019.
-Our ladies have their House Meeting and Mentoring on Monday evenings; Faith & Life skills on Tuesday evenings; Drug & Alcohol Counseling on Wednesday evenings; and Rubies For Life on Thursday evenings.
+Our ladies have their House Meeting and Bible Study on Tuesday evenings.
 Like our male clients, our ladies stay busy rebuilding their lives, mending broken relationships, creating new ones, embracing their freedom, staying clean & sober and attending our programs for healing and growth.
 She is not broken anymore, she’s stronger, wiser, and more beautiful than before because God took her broken pieces and made her new again.